 Your business name will be one of the most identifiable elements for the entire life of your brand.
 Creating the right name can be one of the most challenging brand activities to embark upon.
 It’s an emotional decision and one that will say a lot about who your brand is.

 But keep in mind that your name is just one aspect of your communication.
-A winning name starts with a clearly defined brand strategy, without this there is no framework for the name and also no way to judge if the name is “right”.
+A winning name starts with a clearly defined brand strategy; without this, there is no framework for the name and no way to judge if the name is “right”.
 Don’t pressure yourself to communicate everything in the name.
 There are so many aspects of a good name.
 Remember it’s what you do with your name that will make it great.

 There are really Nine mean types of brand type.
 Depending on the type of brand these

 Completely random words that will be appropriate like (Old Navy).

 What is the best method for brand naming?

 As we’ve said, naming is an emotional exercise.
 Everyone involved will have their own opinion, so having a robust naming evaluation system is key.

 This is not a comparison exercise; all names can be strong and weak in various categories.
 But scoring names against a set of practical set of criteria can clearly highlight front-runners.
 Asking questions like:

 1. Is your first impression of the name strong?

 2. Does it sound/look good?